 - Radio Production

 - Public Affairs

-First year students run the college’s newspaper, The Clyde Insider, which has a print edition twice a year.
-From the beginning of the course, can give you an insight into how a newsroom functions and the requirements of getting a publication into print and online.
+Students run the college’s newspaper, The Clyde Insider, which allows them to publish written stories as well as mobile journalism pieces and podcasts.
+From the beginning of the course, students will be given an insight into how a newsroom functions and the requirements of getting a publication into print and online.